 Balenciaga has invested significantly in recent years to develop the capabilities and capacity of the yard.
 A new main travelling crane was installed, and space was created to allow newbuilding construction in a new slipway, thereby allowing vessels to be built in parallel.
-In 2021, CADMATIC software was implemented by Balenciaga to boost hull and outfitting design.
+In 2021, Cadmatic software was implemented by Balenciaga to boost hull and outfitting design.
 Balenciaga also have a site license for the CADMATIC eBrowser design review tool, which allows an unlimited number of users.
-This shipyard uses it for project review in its engineering department and by foremen on site.
+This shipyard uses it for project review in its engineering department and it is also used by foremen on site.

 Software customization for CNC machine